Improved Reall-Santos method for AdS black holes in general 4-derivative gravities: Introduction

 For asymptotically flat black holes, Reall and Santos (RS) \cite{Reall:2019sah} observed that the leading higher derivative corrections to thermodynamic variables can be obtained without actually solving the modified field equations.
-One simply needs to evaluate the total action on the solution of the 2-derivative theory.\footnote{It is worth pointing out the RS method does not address the issue that in higher-dimensional extremal rotating black holes, the near horizon geometry under higher-order curvature perturbations can involve irrational power expansions, which makes the horizon geodesically impenetrable, giving rise to a new type of singularity on the horizon without an infinite tidal force \cite{Mao:2023qxq}.} The RS method has been generalized to higher order in \cite{Ma:2023qqj} which showed that perturbative solutions up to ($n$-1)-th order are sufficient to produce $n$-th order corrections to thermodynamic variables.
-Recent works \cite{Melo:2020amq,Bobev:2022bjm,Cassani:2022lrk} applied the RS method, assuming its validity, to asymptotically AdS black holes in gauged supergravities with derivative corrections.
-However, as was pointed in \cite{Ma:2023qqj}, there are pitfalls in the direct application of the RS method to asymptotically-AdS black holes.
+One simply needs to evaluate the total action on the solution of the 2-derivative theory.\footnote{It is worth pointing out the RS method does not address the issue that in higher-dimensional extremal rotating black holes, the near horizon geometry under higher-order curvature perturbations can involve irrational power expansions, which makes the horizon geodesically impenetrable, giving rise to a new type of singularity on the horizon without curvature divergence \cite{Mao:2023qxq}.} The RS method has been generalized to higher order in \cite{Ma:2023qqj} which showed that perturbative solutions up to $(n-1)$-th order are sufficient to produce $n$-th order corrections to thermodynamic variables.
+Recent works \cite{Melo:2020amq,Bobev:2022bjm,Cassani:2022lrk, Cassani:2023vsa} applied the RS method, assuming its validity, to asymptotically AdS black holes in gauged supergravities with higher derivative corrections.
+However, as was pointed in \cite{Ma:2023qqj}, there are subtleties in the direct application of the RS method to asymptotically-AdS black holes.
 In this work, using the widely studied example of Einstein-Gauss-Bonnet (EGB) gravity, we shall first show that the naive application of RS method to AdS black holes yields an incorrect on-shell Euclidean action.
-A careful study shows that the result obtained using RS method differs from the on-shell action of the solution with leading order higher derivative correction.
-The difference is given by \be \Delta I_E\propto \int_{\partial\mathcal{M}|_{r={\infty}}}d^{D-1}x\sqrt{h}T^{(0)ab}\delta_1 g_{ab}\, , \ee where $T^{(0)ab}$ is the Brown-York stress tensor for the AdS black hole solution in the 2-derivative theory and $\delta_1 g_{ab}$ denotes the perturbations generated by the leading higher derivative terms.
-In general, $\delta_1 g_{ab}$ approaches the AdS boundary at the same rate as the leading order solution, as the effective cosmological constant is modified by higher-derivative corrections; therefore the difference \eqref{Idiff} is non-zero.
-This is quite different from the case of asymptotically flat black holes where the correction terms always fall off faster than the uncorrected solution.
+A careful study shows that the result obtained by evaluating the action of the uncorrected solution differs from the on-shell action of the solution with leading order higher derivative correction by the term \cite{Reall:2019sah, Cassani:2022lrk} \be \Delta I_E\propto \int_{\partial\mathcal{M}|_{r={\infty}}}d^{D-1}x\sqrt{h}T^{(0)ab}\delta_1 g_{ab}\, , \ee where $T^{(0)ab}$ is the Brown-York stress tensor for the AdS black hole solution in the 2-derivative theory and $\delta_1 g_{ab}$ denotes the perturbations generated by the leading higher derivative terms.
+The resolution of the discrepancy relies on a proper rescaling of the time coordinate depending on the ratio between effective and bare AdS radius.
+Consequently, in terms of the new coordinates, the induced metric on the conformal boundary of the AdS black hole is not modified by higher derivative terms which amounts to set $\delta_1 g_{ab}=0$.
+Thus the original proposal of RS for AdS black holes (see \cite[footnote 6]{Reall:2019sah}) could give the correct answer as long as the induced metric on the conformal boundary is preserved.
+However, practically one needs to first solve for the modified AdS radius and obtain the explicit form of the surface terms associated with the bulk higher derivative interactions.
+Furthermore, it is necessary to work out all the holographic counterterms, which can be a great challenge for general higher-derivative bulk terms.
+We can thus ask the question: can we improve the RS method for AdS black holes without having to construct both the surface terms and counterterms associated with higher derivative bulk interactions, as in the case of asymptotic flat black holes?
+As we will see later, this can indeed be achieved.